Pathology PhD Candidate Hannan Elsarraj (right) presenting her research at IGPBS Interaction, September 2015

 Program Course Requirements

 PATH 804 - Cell Signaling (Fall semester Journal Club Course).
 Required every fall after completion of GSMC/IGPBS coursework up to last semester enrolled in program.

 PATH 805 - Seminar in Pathology (Spring semester "research in progress" presentation; presentation skills; written proposal for comprehensive exam).
-Required every fall after completion of GSMC/IGPBS coursework up to last semester enrolled in program.
+Required every spring after completion of GSMC/IGPBS coursework up to last semester enrolled in program.

 Electives - 4 hours of courses relating to major thesis work.